Forging Independence | Building a Nation - New Bedford Whaling Museum

 Opens December 1, 2025

-In celebration of the 250th anniversary of the start of the American Revolution, the NBWM will open a new suite of conjoined galleries in December 2025 that explore stories of independence, struggle, and citizenship in the region during the late colonial and early Republican period (1760-1830).
+In celebration of the 250th anniversary of the American Revolution, NBWM will open a new suite of conjoined galleries in that explore stories of independence, struggle, and citizenship in the region during the late colonial and early Republican period (1760-1830).

-The project will center and share diverse stories and experiences that demonstrate a more inclusive understanding of Massachusetts and the promises of the American Revolution.
-A strong historical chronology serves as the backbone for the exhibition.
-However, the interpretation follows two arcs: one focuses on the experiences of diverse individuals and the other makes connections between past and present.
-The exhibition utilizes artifacts and archival sources to illuminate the stories of local merchants who skirted blockades and traded as privateers, narratives of private citizens and regional residents, including men, women and children of different classes, ages, ethnic and racial backgrounds, and status, immigrants, Indigenous people, enslaved and free people of color.
-Content of the exhibition includes the voices and stories of those who served in the American militia, were passionate Revolutionaries, outright ambivalent about Independence, or avid British Loyalists.
+The project relies on the Museum’s expansive permanent collection to center and share diverse stories and experiences from Massachusetts, consider the promises and challenges of the American Revolution, and makes connections between past and present.
+The exhibition utilizes artifacts and archival sources to illuminate the stories of a broad range of individuals, from local merchants who skirted blockades and traded as privateers to the narratives of private citizens and regional residents, including men, women and children of different classes, ages, ethnic and racial backgrounds, and status, immigrants, Indigenous people, and enslaved and free people of color.
+The exhibition includes the voices and stories of those who served in the American militia, were passionate Revolutionaries, outright ambivalent about Independence, or avid British Loyalists.